 Mary Magdalene is a significant historical figure that has been marginalized for nearly two thousand years.
-Mentioned only three times by name in the New Testament her life is veiled in mystery.
-Nonetheless, her teachings are said to be the basis for numerous sects that challenged the Church of Rome.
+Mentioned by name numerous times in the New Testament, her life is veiled in mystery.
+Her teachings are said to be the basis for numerous sects that challenged the Church of Rome.
 Regarded by the Church as merely a repentant whore, in the Gnostic Gospels The Magdalene is reputed to have been the “Apostle of Apostles” and the one Jesus “loved more than all the disciples, and kissed on her mouth often.”
 (Gospel of Philip)

 This is a tale that allows an intimate connection with one of the most remarkable women in history—Miriam of Bethany—the last Magdalene.

 Cold Creek Press will release The Last Magdalene, Book One of The Magdalene Chronicles, in early 2022.

 The Last Magdalene is based on extensive historical research utilizing Hebraic and Christian sources, including the New Testament, the Codex Askewianus, the Nag Hammadi Codices, and the legends and history of southern France.

 According to the Codex Askewianus, discovered in 1773, and the Nag Hammadi Codices, uncovered in 1945, the Magdalene was a great teacher in her own right.
 Her teachings are believed to be the basis for the Cathar movement, which challenged the power of the Roman Church in thirteenth-century France, and was the object of the infamous Albigensian Crusade.